Item 33: Consider making library code no_std compatible

 extern crate alloc;

-There's a notable absence from the data structures that alloc makes available, though – the collections HashMap and HashSet are specific to std, not alloc.
-That's because these hash-based containers rely on random seeds to protect against hash collision attacks, but safe random number generation requires assistance from the operating system – which alloc can't assume exists.
+There's a notable absence from the data structures that alloc makes available, though—the collections HashMap and HashSet are specific to std, not alloc.
+That's because these hash-based containers rely on random seeds to protect against hash collision attacks, but safe random number generation requires assistance from the operating system—which alloc can't assume exists.

-Another notable absence is synchronization functionality like std::sync::Mutex, which is required for multi-threaded code (Item 17).
+Another notable absence is synchronization functionality like std::sync::Mutex, which is required for multithreaded code (Item 17).
 These types are specific to std because they rely on OS-specific synchronization primitives, which aren't available without an OS.
-If you need to write code that is both no_std and multi-threaded, third-party crates such as spin are probably your only option.
+If you need to write code that is both no_std and multithreaded, third-party crates such as spin are probably your only option.

 Writing Code for no_std

-• Replacing std:: types with identical core:: or alloc:: crates (which requires use of the full type name, due to the absence of the std prelude).
+• Replacing std:: types with identical core:: or alloc:: crates (which requires use of the full type name, due to the absence of the std prelude)

-• Shifting from HashMap / HashSet to BTreeMap / BTreeSet.
+• Shifting from HashMap/HashSet to BTreeMap/BTreeSet

-However, this only makes sense if all of the crates that you depend on (Item 25) are also no_std compatible – there's no point in becoming no_std compatible if any user of your crate is forced to link in std anyway.
+However, this only makes sense if all of the crates that you depend on (Item 25) are also no_std compatible—there's no point in becoming no_std compatible if any user of your crate is forced to link in std anyway.

-To protect against this, add a CI check for a no_std build, so that your CI system (Item 32) will warn you if this happens.
-The Rust toolchain supports cross-compilation out of the box, so this can be as simple as performing a cross-compile for a target system (e.g. --target thumbv6m-none-eabi) that does not support std – any code that inadvertently requires std will then fail to compile for this target.
+To protect against this, add a CI check for a no_std build so that your CI system (Item 32) will warn you if this happens.
+The Rust toolchain supports cross-compilation out of the box, so this can be as simple as performing a cross-compile for a target system that does not support std (e.g., --target thumbv6m-none-eabi); any code that inadvertently requires std will then fail to compile for this target.

 So: if your dependencies support it, and the simple transformations above are all that's needed, then consider making library code no_std compatible.
-When it is possible, it's not much additional work and it allows for the widest re-use of the library.
+When it is possible, it's not much additional work, and it allows for the widest reuse of the library.

-If those transformations don't cover all of the code in your crate, but the parts that aren't covered are only a small or well-contained fraction of the code, then consider adding a feature (Item 26) to your crate that turns on just those parts.
+If those transformations don't cover all of the code in your crate but the parts that aren't covered are only a small or well-contained fraction of the code, then consider adding a feature (Item 26) to your crate that turns on just those parts.

 Such a feature is conventionally named either std, if it enables use of std-specific functionality: